gopi-suvanam/scribbler/CONTRIBUTING.md

 7. **Create a Pull Request**:

-- Once your changes are ready, open a
+- Once your changes are ready, open a pull request on GithHub